eddydpan/pancluster/docs/mvp_description.md

 # Clap Detection and Visualization System (MVP)
+    FA'25 Semester -- Robotics Practicum ISR

 This document outlines the Minimum Viable Product (MVP) for an IoT system designed to detect a loud audio event (a clap) on a remote sensor (Audio Node) and trigger a visual change on a centralized display (Visual Node) via an MQTT Broker (Master Node).

+## Learning Objectives
+One of my goals for this project was to reuse as much existing hardware and components I could find throughout the school.
+I had been rejected by a Zipline Embedded Software Co-op role for SP26 and immediately got to work ideating on projects.
+At the time, I couldn't decide what topics to focus on.
+Eventually, I landed on distributed systems with an emphasis on topics I've been meaning to dig deeper into--**DevOps, Embedded Systems, Self-Hosting/Security, and Full-Stack Software**.

+I repurposed my highschool laptop to serve as my Master Node and to grow as a platform for future DevOps tools such as Terraform, Ansible, Grafana, Prometheus, and AWS S3.

 ## 1. System Architecture: MQTT Pub/Sub